canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

     plugin: nodejs
 ```

-A part needs a `source`, to declare where to pull its code from, relatively to our project directory.
+A part needs a `source`, to declare where to pull its code from, relative to our project directory.
 In this case: `app/`.

 The `plugin` is the type of part we are building: it's a `nodejs` app.
-Which means snapcraft will use `nodejs` when building the snap, and bundle it (among other related dependencies) in the final snap package.
+This means snapcraft will use `nodejs` when building the snap, and bundle it (among other related dependencies) in the final snap package.

 #### Runtime dependencies: `stage-packages`